 The application you are developing or testing may require an interaction with Google Play Services (e.g.: in-app purchasing, advertising, etc.).
 The Open GApps widget allows you to install a minimum package of those services, also containing an application store.

 - Click and follow the instructions.
 At the end of the installation, you are redirected to the OpenGApps website.

 # Alternative method from the OpenGApps website

 Using this method may not work since opengapps.org regularly update their package and may introduce unforeseen bugs.
-We recommend using the Standard method instead.
+This should only be used in case the Standard method fails.

 The Battery widget allows you to test how your application reacts with different battery charge levels and states of charge.
 To use the Battery widget:

 - Modify the charge level using the slider or enter a value in the Charge level field.

 - Modify the state of charge by checking the State of charge box:

 - Check to activate the Charging state.
 This simulates that the power supply is plugged in and the battery is charging.